gridscale/gscloud/README.md

-# gscloud: The Command Line Interface for the gridcsale cloud
+# gscloud: The Command Line Interface for the gridscale cloud

 ## Supported Services